1904labs/hwe-labs/week4_kafka_bronze/README.md

    * split the value of the Kafka message on tab characters, assigning a field name to each element using the `as` keyword
    * append a column to the data named `review_timestamp` which is set to the current_timestamp
-   * write that data as Parquet files to S3 using append mode
+   * write that data as Parquet files to S3 under `s3a://hwe-$CLASS/$HANDLE/bronze/reviews` using append mode and a checkpoint location of `/tmp/kafka-checkpoint`

 ### Teardown
 We will wait on the query to terminate for you going forward.